sergiomaxz/WebStudio/README.md

 # WebStudio

 A website for the WebStudio is based on a template from Figma.

+Pages Portfolio and Contacts are not ready yet.

-THis site was created for the purpose of pratice, not for commerce.
+This site was created for the purpose of pratice, not for commerce.